UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_4.md

 ## The assignment

 -  Ask a research question that interests you and answer it by analysis of data or numerical modelling in Python.
 Keep the questions as simple as possible!
-Consider what is possible in the given time:
+Consider what is possible in the given time.

 	```{note}
 	-  If you have come up with a question, it's likely too complicated.
 Ask some smaller questions to the larger main question and one of these smaller questions is probably your feasible research question.